tldr-pages/tldr/pages/common/nkf.md

 # nkf

 > Network kanji filter
-> Convert character code and new line code.
+> Converts kanji code from one encoding to another.

 - Convert to UTF-8 encoding: